-We have negative recurring thought because we give more attention, more importance to them than to any other thoughts, and the longer we think about them, the longer they last.
-When we keep obsessing about and repeatedly give more attention to the negative thoughts, our mind will be automatically conditioned to bring it up more often without our control.
+We have negative recurring thoughts because we give more attention, more importance to them than to any other thoughts, and the longer we think about them, the longer they last.
+When we keep obsessing about and repeatedly give more attention to the negative thoughts, our mind will be automatically conditioned to bring them up more often without our control.

 How can you develop a positive mindset?